HubL functions

 This function takes one parameter, a list of page or blog post IDs to look up, placed within an array.
 Up to 100 content objects can be passed.
 The below example code shows this function in use to generate a list of hyperlinked list items.

-Please note: this function has a limit of 10 calls per page.
+Please note: this function has a limit of 10 calls per page and per email.

 Parameter | Type | Description |